Make your movie.

-Filmmakers and photographers bring ideas to life.
-Governors State’s Master of Fine Arts in Independent Film and Digital Imaging (IFDI) facilitates the development of your internal voice as a digital artist or filmmaker, helping you grow creatively, experiment with techniques, and reach your academic and artistic goals.
-The IFDI MFA program is dedicated to creating internationally-recognized films and photography that draw on evolving technology to celebrate diverse visions and voices—especially those currently underrepresented in media and film.
+Governors State’s Master of Fine Arts in Independent Film and Digital Imaging (IFDI) facilitates the development of your voice as a professional filmmaker or photographer, helping you to reach your academic, creative, and professional goals.
+The IFDI MFA program is dedicated to internationally-recognized films and photography that draw on evolving technology to celebrate diverse visions, especially those currently underrepresented in film and the photographic arts.

 Reach your career goals.

-With an MFA in Independent Film and Digital Imaging—a terminal degree—you can pursue careers in a variety of settings, such as photography, filmmaking, graphic design, corporate communications, and teaching at the college level.
+With an MFA in Independent Film and Digital Imaging—a terminal degree—you can pursue careers in an array of settings, such as photography, filmmaking, graphic design, corporate communications, and teaching at the college level.

-Why get a Master of Fine Arts in Independent Film and Digital Imaging?
+Why pursue the MFA in Independent Film and Digital Imaging?

 Additional Admissions Requirements